Gassandrid/crdg.xyz/content/Features/Blimp.md

 > The minigun that appears when you pull out a weapon.
 ### Filbubar’s Desk

-**Filbubar’s** desk includes a variety of items that he has on display to make the blimp a bit cleaner.
+**Filbubar's** desk includes a variety of items that he has on display to make the blimp a bit cleaner.
 It includes:
 - A record player.
 - Some posters.
 - A hatch.